honeycombio/beeline-nodejs/README.md

 Instrumented only for context propagation

 (if you'd like to see anything more here, please file an issue or :+1: one already filed!)

+# API

+We're starting work on a public API for the beeline (reference in [docs/API.md](https://github.com/honeycombio/beeline-nodejs/blob/master/docs/API.md)).
+It should be considered experimental and subject to change (even in semver patch releases), but in practice we don't expect it to change in backward incompatible ways while we work on it.
+There will be a final version bump when the API is considered "done" when we'll make all the breaking changes.
+We value your feedback, so if you find anything confusing or suboptimal or at all unclear, let us know!

 # Adding additional context